larrrssss/tnder/README.md

-# templa - JavaScript Template Engine
+# tnder - JavaScript Template Engine

-Templa is a easy to use template engine written in javascript.
+Tnder is a easy to use template render engine written in javascript.

 ## Setup